Te Kāuru Upper Ruamāhanga Floodplain Management Plan

 Te Kāuru FMP was developed in collaboration with Masterton District Council (MDC), Carterton District Council (CDC), Ngāti Kahungunu ki Wairarapa, Rangitāne o Wairarapa, and the wider community, primarily through subcommittee and as a result the FMP was adopted by the Regional Council on 25 June 2019.

-The process to undertake the changes to the funding structure will take time due to the considerable size of the catchment, the required documentation to be inputted into the review of Greater Wellington Regional Council’s Revenue and Financing Policy, and the time allowed for public consultation.
+Implementing the changes to the funding structure will take time due to the considerable size of the catchment, the time allowed for public consultation, and required input into the review of Greater Wellington Regional Council’s Revenue and Financing Policy.
+This will not occur until the next Long Term Plan process begins in 2023.

 Operational work programmes continue as they have in the past.